 How do I feel after the activity?
 What difficulties did I encounter?
-What sense did I use?
-The human body, what are the senses for?
+Which sense did I used most?
+What is the best group in the relay?

 Andrea Canevaro, Andrea Camerini, I explore my body and the environment.
 Games and activities for children aged two to seven, Erickson, 2013